ighotouch/iac/11-parameter-store/README.md

 _When you look at your stack in the CloudFormation console, can you find the values of your parameter resources there?_

+> No i can only find the Physical IDs

 #### Lab 11.1.3: Integration with CloudFormation

 CloudFormation can use Parameter Store keys and values as